GratitudeToken/SHIELD/README.md

 ```

-Every time a user sends the right amount of tokens to the SHIELD wallet, we check their TX or last transaction received from their user to the SHIELD wallet and see if the amount is correct and if the staking date is less than 6 months old for GUARDINS and 12 months for VISIONARY - compared to the current date (when a user reloads the page).
+Every time a user sends the right amount of tokens to the SHIELD wallet, we check all their TX or transactions received from their user to the SHIELD wallet and see if the total amount is correct and if the staking date is less than 6 months old for GUARDINS and 12 months for VISIONARY - compared to the current date.

+We do this check on every page reload.

+After a membership expires we return all the tokens staked by the user to the user account.